-BETH YOUNG, CO-FOUNDER AND PRINCIPAL
+BETH YOUNG, CO-FOUNDER AND PResident

 Beth Young has devoted most of her career to data-related initiatives for the U.S. Department of Education.
 She has developed and implemented data standards, managed national data collections, provided statistical analysis, and conducted studies to create research publications.
 Beth has a record of advancing the consistency, comparability, and quality of education data.

 “We are very proud of the reputation QIP has built around providing high-quality products in a timely manner,” Beth says.
 “Our commitment to this is very important to us.”